 Horses have always been a part of David’s life.
 He started riding when he was a small boy and growing up, got into it more and more.
 He used to everything from hunting and tetrathlon to show jumping, until one day he found polo.
 “To be honest when someone gave me a polo stick for the first time I never really looked back at the rest of it.
 I’m a very sporty person, so sport on a horse just married two of my great passions together”.
 “Hunting was brilliant, getting muddy, going fast and jumping anything you see, and polo is similar.
 As a young boy I wanted more adrenaline from my horse sports than the precision of dressage and show jumping”.

-David began playing polo as an eager 8 year old.
+David began playing polo as an eager eight-year-old.
 “You ride tiny little ponies.
-We don’t have any here, they’re nicknamed fluffy’s – little ponies that can do everything.
+We don’t have any here, they’re nicknamed 'fluffys' – little ponies that can do everything.
 One day you can take them hunting and then the next day you can play polo on them.
-So we were just heading around on these little ponies and then through the English pony club system, which is fantastic.
-I think every English professional polo player today will have grown up through the English pony club system.
-It is where we all started”.
+So we were just heading around on these little ponies and then through the English Pony Club system, which is fantastic.
+I think every English professional polo player today will have grown up through this system.
+It is where we all started."

 The Pony Club is an international voluntary youth organisation for young people interested in ponies and riding.
 Founded in England in 1929, and granted independent charitable status on 1st January 1997, there are around 345 Branches and 600 Centres in the UK alone.
 The Pony Club has been the starting point for a large majority of equestrian team members and medal winners.
 The Pony Club is represented in no less than 27 countries with a worldwide membership exceeding 110,000 making it the largest association of young riders in the world. (www.pcuk.org)

-“Both my parents have been amazingly supportive, but they only wanted us to do the horses for 6 months of the year.
-I think they’d have rathered that I’d done the hunting and got a real job rather than this [Laughs] because hunting is always obviously a hobby where as this, there is a professional side of polo which I have now fallen into.”
+“Both my parents have been amazingly supportive, but they only wanted us to do the horses for six months of the year.
+They would rather that I’d done the hunting and got a real job rather than this [Laughs] because hunting is always obviously a hobby where as this, there is a professional side of polo which I have now fallen into.”

 David came back and played his first season the following year.
 The 2003/2004 season was his first year as a professional and he hasn’t looked back.

 “I did go to university.
 I wanted a backup plan more than anything else.
 Polo is a dangerous sport, you can have a fall or you can do anything so I did need an alternative just in case.
 Sadly the job offers I was getting during my time at university were just too attractive to turn down and I ended up not finishing university which I don’t regret yet.
-So then I was travelling, 6 months in Argentina, 6 months here playing as a pro and that cycle went on for five years”.
+So then I was travelling, six months in Argentina, six months here playing as a pro and that cycle went on for five years.”

 Being a Pro